LIV4D/MAPLES-DR/docs/source/welcome/quickstart.rst

     train_set = maples_dr.load_train_set()
     test_set = maples_dr.load_test_set()

 If necessary, the dataset archive is automatically downloaded from `Figshare <https://doi.org/10.6084/m9.figshare.24328660>`_, extracted and cached locally.
-The data is then returned as a :class:`maples_dr.Dataset`: an object assimilable to a list of samples stored as dictionnaries containing all MAPLES-DR labels.
+The data is then returned as a :class:`maples_dr.Dataset` which is assimilable to a list of dictionnaries containing all MAPLES-DR labels.
 (For more information, see the :doc:`../api_reference/dataset` class documentation).

 For example, the vessel map of the first sample of the train set can be accessed with: